📍This story has been changed grammatically as of August 2017. New edition coming soon!📍

 My first rheumatologist, who sadly I found out later happened to have a malignant brain tumor, ran a very large panel of blood work.
 He tested everything from vitamin D levels to RF factor of his own, to CRP levels, to blood counts, to I believe an ANA (antinuclear antibodies) and whatever else you could possibly run I imagined- although he never ran his own HLA gene testing- I am guessing it just never crossed his mind.
 He examined me physically though didn’t seem to want to physically touch my joints much or truly examine them.
 Just questioned me a lot and spent quite some time on my feet and hands.
 This frustrated me because I had joint pain in other places, especially my initial places- my heel, ankles, elbows and spine- the spinal pain did nothing but get more and more painful over the next two years I saw him.
 He hands me two pamphlets, one on RA and one on PsA (psoriatic arthritis) and explains you can have PSA without psoriasis present and leans heavily on this diagnosis until I finally decide to leave his practice believing I honestly do not have PSA.
-I did tons of research and spent hours online speaking to other patients and researching PSA over and over and it just wasn’t the right fit I felt.
+I did tons of research and spent hours online speaking to other patients and researching PSA over and over and I felt it just wasn’t the right fit.
 I honestly felt he had made a mistake.
 I felt I had wasted TWO years of my time, my health and my family’s time trying to accept something that wasn’t part of me.
-Something that never made sense at all in my case.)
+(Something that never made sense at all in my case.)

 As of current dating I have pain, fatigue, my asthma puts me out of breath and I am down for half a week after real physical activity.
-My cane hardly helps anymore.
-If I drive anywhere alone, I have to lug that wheelchair out of the back of my truck.
-Do I have the money for a trailer on the back of my SUV?
-No- because we just don’t have that money and I can live with that for now.
-For now I have a standard wheelchair because I have no trailer for a power chair.
-I qualify for a power chair but do not have the money required for the things insurance doesn’t cover to use one.
-I am just grateful my arms still work well.
-I never in my life thought I would be where I am at today at such a young age with a teenage daughter, in a fresh marriage but even though some days are hard I can honestly say I love life.
+My cane hardly helped back then.
+If I drove anywhere alone, I had to try to lug that wheelchair out of the back of my SUV.
+Did I have the money for a trailer on the back?
+No- because we just didn’t have the money and I had to live with that.
+I had a standard wheelchair because I had no trailer for a power chair.
+(I qualified for a power chair but didn’t have the money required and the insurance didn’t cover that.)
+I’m grateful my arms still work.
+I never in my life thought I would be where I was.
+A young age with a teenage daughter, in a fresh marriage, and even though some days were hard I was able to say I love life.
 I have respect for life.

 📍-Written originally for The Faces of Ankylosing Spondylitis.-